iddev5/scafetch/README.md

 Install the community maintained [scafetch](https://aur.archlinux.org/packages/scafetch) package.

 # Usage
-You only need Zig master and Gyro master to compile.
-All other dependencies are fetched by Gyro.
+You only need Zig master to compile.

-Use gyro to build:
+Use zig to build:
 ```
-gyro build -Drelease-safe
+zig build -Doptimize=ReleaseSafe
 ```
 (You can optionally install it in a system or user wide directory for easier access, use the ``-p <prefix>`` flag for convenience)